clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 **Configuration variables:**

 - **indicator** (*Optional*, list): Settings for the indicator *part* to show the value.
 Supports a list of [styles](#lvgl-styling) and state-based styles to customize.
 The "tick box" is a square that uses all the typical background style properties.
 By default, its size is equal to the height of the main part's font.
 Padding properties make the tick box larger in the respective directions.
-- Style options from [lvgl-styling](#lvgl-styling) for the background of the widget and it uses the text and all the typical background style properties. `pad_column` adjusts the spacing between the tick box and the label.
+- Style options from [Style properties](#lvgl-styling) for the background of the widget and it uses the text and all the typical background style properties. `pad_column` adjusts the spacing between the tick box and the label.

 **Actions:**

 - `lvgl.checkbox.update` [action](#actions-action) updates the widget styles and properties from the specific options above, just like the [lvgl.widget.update](#lvgl-automation-actions) action is used for the common styles, states or flags.
     - **id** (**Required**): The ID or a list of IDs of checkbox widgets to be updated.
-    - **text** (*Optional*, [text-property](#text-property)): Text to display beside the checkbox.
+    - **text** (*Optional*, [Text property](#text-property)): Text to display beside the checkbox.
-    - Style options from [lvgl-styling](#lvgl-styling) for the background of the widget and it uses the text and all the typical background style properties. `pad_column` adjusts the spacing between the tick box and the label.
+    - Style options from [Style properties](#lvgl-styling) for the background of the widget and it uses the text and all the typical background style properties. `pad_column` adjusts the spacing between the tick box and the label.

 **Triggers:**